GregForkutza/gsoc2025-lme4-structured-covariance/WorkLogandSchedule.md

 ### Week 3: June 16 - 22
 Complete implementation and testing for `ar()` and `cs()` concrete covariance classes.
 Then, begin developing the core logic for formula parsing to return the correct S4 covariance object with its associated methods based on formula input.

+**Note:** I will not be working on Tuesday, June 17th and Wednesday, June 18th, as I’ll be preparing for a job interview on Wednesday and have tutoring commitments in the evenings.
+I plan to make up this time over the weekend and early next week, as this is my final week of tutoring.

 ### Daily Log
 | Date    | Hours | Task Summary                                                                                                                                                                   |
 | ------  | ----- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |